 Zionism blossomed as a life goal for Golda in Milwaukee.
 She became more active in the movement organizing her first protest, a march down one of Milwaukee’s main streets to bring awareness about new pogroms which had broken out in Ukraine and Poland after WWI.

 Not all were in favor of such a protest however.
 A Jewish owner of a big department store said to her, “I understand that you intend to lead a demonstration down Washington Avenue.
 If you do so, I want you to know that I shall leave town.”
 She responded with no objection to his leaving town and that she was going through with the march.
 “There was nothing for Jews to be ashamed of; on the contrary…showing how we felt about the murder and maiming of Jews overseas, we would earn the respect and sympathy of the rest of the city.”
 Hundreds of people would attend the march, including many non-Jews.

 It was during this march that Golda realized that she needed to make a decision about her commitment to Zionism.
 In her words, “Palestine, I felt, not parades in Milwaukee, was the only real, meaningful answer…the Jews must have a land of their own again and I must help build it, not by making speeches or raising funds, but by living and working there.”

 She had made up her mind.
 Palestine was to be her home.

-Sources: “My Life” by Golda Meir, “Golda” by Elinor Burkett
+“The upbringing of Golda Meir” sources: “My Life” by Golda Meir, “Golda” by Elinor Burkett